Château of Val-Duchesse

-Val-Duchesse played an important role as a venue for negotiations in Belgian and European politics after World War II.
-In 1956, Paul Henri Spaak led the Intergovernmental Conference on the Common Market and Euratom at the château, which prepared the Treaties of Rome in 1957 and the foundation of the European Economic Community and Euratom in 1958.
-The first formal meeting of the Hallstein Commission, the first European Commission, under the presidency of Walter Hallstein, was held on 16 January 1958 at the château.

-From 23-25 April 1990, it hosted the Western European Union International Conference which agreed the sequence of accession of the Eastern European Countries of the former Warsaw Pact to European structures.

-More recently, it has twice hosted the Belgo-British Conference, in 2002 and 2006.

 History

 The priory for women was founded in 1262 by Adelaide of Burgundy, Duchess of Brabant, widow of Henry III, Duke of Brabant.
-"Duchess Adelaide" gave her name to the place Val Duchesse or Hertoginnedal (both meaning Valley of the Duchess).
-According to the legend Aleydis was inspired by Saint Thomas of Aquin who is said to have been a guest at Val Duchesse.
+Duchess Adelaide gave her name to the place—Val-Duchesse in French or Hertoginnedal in Dutch (both meaning "Valley of the Duchess").
+According to the legend, Aleydis was inspired by Saint Thomas of Aquin, who is said to have been a guest at Val-Duchesse.
 It was the first priory for women in the Low Countries that followed the rule of Saint Dominic and was generously donated by Aleydis and other noble ladies.
-According to her wish Aleydis' heart was interred at a mausoleum that today has disappeared.
+According to her wish, Aleydis' heart was interred in a now-disappeared mausoleum.

-The priory further flourished and gained considerable wealth thanks to the generous gifts of numerous royal persons and noble families.
-In 1650 a wall was erected to protect the diverse edifices of the priory.
+The priory further flourished and gained considerable wealth thanks to the generous gifts of numerous royal and noble families.
+In 1650, a wall was erected to protect the priory's various edifices.
 The present-day château was built as a residence for the prioress in 1780.

+Since World War II, Val-Duchesse has played an important role as a venue for negotiations in Belgian and European politics.
+In 1956, Paul Henri Spaak led the Intergovernmental Conference on the Common Market and Euratom at the château, which prepared the Treaties of Rome in 1957 and the foundation of the European Economic Community and Euratom in 1958.
+The first formal meeting of the Hallstein Commission, the first European Commission, under the presidency of Walter Hallstein, was also held there on 16 January 1958.
+From 23 to 25 April 1990, the château hosted the Western European Union International Conference, which agreed the sequence of accession of the Eastern European countries of the former Warsaw Pact to European structures.
+More recently, it has twice hosted the Belgo-British Conference, in 2002 and 2006.